Triumph Speed 400 unveiled: 5 things to know

 Triumph is using a new perimeter frame with a bolt-on sub-frame that is suspended by 43mm upside-down Big Piston forks in the front with 140 mm of travel and a gas-charged monoshock at the rear with pre-load adjustment and 130 mm of travel.
 Braking duties are being performed by a 300 mm disc in the front and a 230 mm disc at the rear.
 There is dual-channel ABS on offer as well.

 The new 400 Twins will be made by Bajaj Auto and will be showcased in India on 5th July.
-The Triumph Speed 400 is expected to start from around ₹2.9 lakh ex-showroom.
+The Triumph Speed 400 is expected to start from around ₹3 lakh.
 Once launched, it will be going against the Honda CB300R, KTM 390 Duke and BMW G 310 R